 - The early F-14A and F-14D kits versions of this kit only allow you to pose the wings in a closed state with no positionable flaps or slats.
 The late F-14A kit allows you to pose the wings in the open state, but you are no longer able to pose them in the closed state.
 Oh well.

 - No PE seat belts.
 Seat belts are only provided as decals which don’t look good at all.

 - The kit is expensive.

-- I wish Tamiya would include color callouts for other brands as well since their own range is limited not always the most accurate
+- I wish Tamiya would include color callouts for other brands as well since their own range is limited and not always the most accurate

 AMK 1/48 F-14D Super Tomcat

 There has been so much hype about the AMK’s F-14D that it was pretty much destined to fail at becoming the king of F-14 kits.
 It was announced even before anyone even knew that Tamiya’s engineers were working on their F-14A.
-For some time it even looked like it was never going to see the daylight.
+For some time it even looked like it was never going to see daylight.
 After all the delays it was finally released in 2019, beaten to the market by both F-14A and F-14D by Tamiya released in 2016 and 2018 respectively.